oaglazunova/gamebus-data-analyzer/README.md

 Requirements:
 - Must include header row with exact column names: `email` and `password` (lowercase)
-- The `UserID` column is optional
-- !: You can use the Excel file with users generated for GameBus campaigns without any modifications
+- Note: You can use the Excel file with users generated for GameBus campaigns without any modifications

 ### Campaign Data

 For analysis functionality, copy these files from the GameBus Campaigns website:
-- `campaign_desc.xlsx`: Contains challenge descriptions and levels
+- Campaign data provided as either:
-- `campaign_data.xlsx`: Contains activity data for all users
+  - `campaign_data.xlsx` (contains activity data for all users), or
+  - CSV files under `config/campaign_data/` (split per sheet).
+- Campaign descriptions provided as either:
+  - `campaign_desc.xlsx` (contains challenge descriptions and levels), or
+  - CSV files under `config/campaign_desc/` (split per sheet).

 ### Game Descriptors